Frequently Asked Questions

 (click a category below to toggle)

 Surrogacy agreements are the first stage in a two-step process.
-The purpose of the surrogacy agreement is to allow each party to state their intentions, and their responsibilities to one another.
-The agreement will clearly state that the surrogate does not intend on parenting any resulting child(ren) and does not wish to have physical or legal custody of any resulting child(ren).
-The surrogacy agreement will also define the rights and responsibilities of the assisted parents.
+The purpose of the surrogacy agreement is to allow all parties to state their intentions and their responsibilities to one another.
+The agreement will clearly state that the surrogate does not intend to parent any resulting child(ren) and does not wish to have physical or legal custody of any resulting child(ren).
+The surrogacy agreement will also define the rights and responsibilities of the intended parents.

 Each state has different laws regarding surrogacy.
-It is important for you to be aware of not only the laws regarding surrogacy, but also about the laws regarding how to establish yourselves as parents within that state.
+It is important for you to be aware of not only the laws regarding surrogacy, but also the laws regarding how to establish yourself as parent within the state where your baby will be born.
 International Fertility Law Group has experienced attorneys throughout the United States.

 Preparing and finalizing your surrogacy agreement involves several steps.
 The following briefly describes the process from start to finish: